xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 1. (10 points) Examine the explicit stability boundary for `HandsOn1.exe` as the mesh size `n_cell` is changed to 256 and 512.
    Do the same for `HandsOn2.exe` when running in IMEX mode (with explicit advection).
+Determine whether the stability boundaries for these problems are $$\Delta t_n \propto \Delta x$$ or

-2. (5 points) Explore the weak scalability of the fully implicit version of `HandsOn3.exe` both with and without preconditioning.
+   $$\Delta t_n \propto \Delta x^2$$.

-   Here, use from 1 to 36 MPI tasks, with a base grid of $$128^2$$ per MPI task.
+2. (5 points) Explore the weak scalability of `HandsOn3.exe` both with and without preconditioning.
+Here, use from 1 to 36 MPI tasks, with a base grid of $$128^2$$ per MPI task, and retain the default temporal adaptivity.
+The choice of IMEX vs fully implicit is yours.
 It is recommended that you use the batch queue instead of running interactively.
 Produce a weak scaling plot with these results.

 3. (10 points) Add a simple 'reaction' term to the problem, e.g.